sdennett55/svg_crop/README.md

 - Clone and run `yarn && yarn start:dev`
 - Submit a PR (I can then build and deploy it on my end)

-Note that I've committed the `/dist` directory for now since I haven't mapped the `index.html` or any of the images from `/src` so they live in `/dist` and therefore in source control for now.
+Note that I've started the process of converting the components to TypeScript.

 ### Developing with `https`
 For the PWA to work correctly in development, the site must be served in a secure context.